New Primitivism: 1982–1983: Forming a movement

-One of the first activities on movement's behalf was writing an open letter to Sarajevo's own Goran Bregović, the best known and most established Yugoslav rock musician who was at the moment going through a well-documented creative and commercial crisis with his band Bijelo Dugme's latest studio effort getting poor reviews and selling underwhelmingly, in addition to reports of band members' infighting and vocalist Željko Bebek's imminent departure.
-Dripping with jovial sarcasm and backhanded compliments, the new primitives' letter invites Bregović to join them, offering him a fresh start along with creative reset.
+One of the first activities on movement's behalf was writing an open letter to Sarajevo's own Goran Bregović, a well-known and established Yugoslav rock musician who was then going through a creative and commercial crisis.
+His band, Bijelo Dugme's latest studio effort had been receiving poor reviews and selling underwhelmingly, in addition to reports of band members' infighting and vocalist Željko Bebek's imminent departure.
+Dripping with sarcasm and backhanded compliments, the new primitives' letter invited Bregović to join them, offering him a fresh start along with creative reset.

 1983–1984: Elvis J. Kurtović & His Meteors get the ball rolling

 Elvis J. Kurtović & His Meteors were the first to establish a bit of a buzz on the scene.
 Promoted by Muharem, who in addition to the band's business affairs also had influence on their creative output, EJK&HM—along with gigging in clubs around Sarajevo—also started playing clubs nationwide from 1983; in Belgrade (SKC), Zagreb (Kulušić and Lapidarij), Rijeka (Palah), Pula, etc., getting enthusiastic reactions from young club crowds everywhere.
 Though their sound was hardly original, with straight covers of the Rolling Stones, The Who, etc. dominating the repertoire, EJK&HM live shows attracted attention with a unique mixture of rock'n'roll with elements of performance art and stand-up comedy, anchored by Elvis J. Kurtović—the band's lyricist and mascot—exuberantly interacting with the crowd between songs.
 They mostly played student clubs with their promotional activities strictly limited to printed press.
 Muharem would get them publicity by talking up New Primitivism and ensuring journalists from youth-oriented papers—Džuboks and Reporter from Belgrade, Polet from Zagreb, and Mladina from Ljubljana—have the 'right angle' for the story while the band members would contribute by providing colourful interviews and quotable sound bytes often delivered in form of a manifesto.

 In late July 1983, the fledgling band received a huge boost after Start, a Yugoslavia-wide high-circulation weekly men's entertainment magazine in the vein of Playboy and Lui, deployed its journalist Goran Gajić to Sarajevo for a story on the unconventional group.
 Published as a two-page spread headlined "Meteorski uspon Elvisa J. Kurtovića" (Elvis J. Kurtović's Meteoric Rise) in a magazine that's circulated in 200,000 copies, the story was by far the biggest media exposure the band had gotten up to that point.
 Building upon talking points already well established and developed by Muharem and Kurtović through the country's youth print media, the Start piece affirms and flatters the EJK&HM youngsters—proclaiming them to be "the next important thing in Yugoslav rock".
 Along with a new batch of the band members' trademark off-the-wall soundbytes sprinkled throughout, the article also re-published—on Muharem's insistence despite Kurtović's apparent opposition—their sarcastic open letter to Goran Bregović that thus got a much bigger audience.